trulysimple/.github/CONTRIBUTING.md

 ## Committing

-When committing your code, a _pre-commit_ hook will execute at least the following steps:
+When committing your code, a _pre-commit_ hook will execute at least one of the following steps:

 - run unit tests and report coverage
 - compile the code for distribution